open-component-model/ocm/pkg/contexts/oci/repositories/ctf/README.md

   The *blobs* directory contains the blobs described by the _artefact index_ as a flat file list.
-These are layer blobs or artefact blobs for the aretfact descriptors.
+These are layer blobs or artefact blobs for the artefact descriptors.
 Every file has a filename according to its [digest](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#digests).
   Hereby the algorithm separator character is replaced by a dot (".").
   Every file SHOULD be referenced, directly or indirectly, in the artefact